sib-swiss/reproducible-analysis-training/git_pages_zenodo.md

 quarto render
 ```

-To create (if doesn't exist) a branch named `gh-pages` push the website files there, and tell GitHub that the website will be there:
+To create (if it doesn't exist) a branch named `gh-pages` push the website files there, and tell GitHub that the website will be there:

 ``` bash
 quarto publish gh-pages